-Zinc: biological information
+Zinc - 30Zn: biological information

-Biological role of zinc: zinc is essential in the diets of plants and animals.
+Zinc is essential in the diets of plants and animals.
 Zinc shortage in soils around the world is an important problem.
 Zinc is the key component of many enzymes.
 The protein hormone insulin contains zinc.

 Zinc plays a role in reproduction and also sexual maturation.
 Zinc deficiency resluts in stunted growth and in male sexual immaturity.
 This is reversed on the addition of zinc in the diet.
 Some organisms seem to accumulate zinc.